moonburnt/romman/README.md

 Example output will be like:
 `Romman has finished its job: got 1 files matching provided database and 0 misses`

+You can also provide whole folders to get parsed.
+Say, to parse the whole content (including all subdirectories) of "Mydir", just type:
+`./romman-cli ./Mydir`

 ## Currently implemented:
 - Compare provided files with no-intro .dat files placed into ./Datasheets/nointro
 - Print total usage statistics at the end into stdout (e.g amount of hits and misses)